-With a rating of around 5 on the 10-point firmness scale, the Recore Mattress has a medium feel.
-This is on the softer end of the average range, making it a popular firmness for individuals who weigh less than 104 kilograms and side sleepers from all weight groups.
+With a rating of around 6 on the 10-point firmness scale, the Recore Mattress has a medium firm feel.
+This is on the softer end of the average range, making it a popular firmness for individuals who weigh less than 105 kilograms and side sleepers from all weight groups.

-The Recore Mattress is an all-foam model constructed of three layers: a comfort layer of graphite-infused synthetic latex, a transition layer of gel-infused polyfoam, and a support core of polyfoam.
+The Recore Mattress is constructed of three layers: a comfort layer of graphite-infused synthetic latex, a transition layer of gel-infused polyfoam, and a support core of polyfoam.

 Infused with Silver Ions